ubccr/xdmod-supremm/docs/supremm-compute-pcp.md

 will attempt to do some cleanup that is not necessary when ingesting the PCP archives into XDMoD.
 You should add the `-M` flag to pmlogger_daily line in the `/etc/cron.d/pcp-pmlogger` file.
-This will disable the process that runs daily to combine mutliple arives into one file.
-XDMoD can handle these files with no problem, and this process uses unnecesarry resources.
+This will disable the process that runs daily to combine multiple archives into one file.
+XDMoD can handle these files with no problem, and this process uses unnecessary resources.
 You may also wish to adjust the retention period for old archives with the `-k` parameter.
 See `man pmlogger_daily` for more information.
 The following line will disable the daily rollup and keep archives forever.